metamn/react/content/blog/naming-and-structuring/index.md

 Not on finding its parts, or, in worst case, locate different parts required to perform a single task.

-Naming and structuring breaks or makes.
+Naming and structuring&mdash;breaks or makes.

 ## In design systems

-Design systems shine when the folder structure&mdash;and&mdash;the component and prop names shine.
+Design systems shine when their folder structure&mdash;and&mdash;their component and prop names shine.

 They together form the **API** of a design system.